-I don’t literally mean that you have a business together and you’re managing the finances, and employees and things like that.
-Although, if you do have a business together this can work in that sense.
+Here’s what that means.
+I don’t mean that you have a business together, and you’re managing the finances, employees, and things like that.
+Although, if you do have a business together, this can work in that sense.

-For example, when tax season rolls around you typically have to do your taxes together, or at least communicate about your taxes, mortgages, any kind of financial things like that.
+I mean that you want to find the areas of your marriage that you will have to continue talking about because of those items’ nature.
+So, for example, when tax season rolls around, you typically have to do your taxes together or at least communicate about your taxes, mortgages, or financial things like that.

 Kids are a great one.
 These are items that don’t necessarily have emotions built into them.
 You’re not trying to talk to your spouse about your marriage when you’re talking about these things.
-You’re talking about things that you have to talk to your spouse about.
-So, that’s why kids can be a great one.
+You’re discussing something that you have to speak to your spouse about.
+So, that’s why kids can be a great topic.

-You should update your spouse about how the kids are doing, any exciting things that have happened with the kids, anything that’s going wrong with the kids, anything like that you want to reach out to your spouse when it’s regard to something that makes sense to reach out to your spouse about.
+You should update your spouse about how the kids are doing, any exciting things that have happened, what’s going wrong, etc. You want to reach out to your spouse when it’s about something that makes sense to reach out to your spouse.

-So, you want to be as strong and calm and gentle through this whole time as you can.
-When you call your spouse, and that’s what preferred, calling them, talking to them in person.
+You want to be strong, calm, and gentle during this time.
+When you call your spouse, that is preferred: calling them or talking to them in person.
 Text messages can cause a lot of problems.

 But when you’re talking to your spouse, even if they try and fight with you, don’t fight back.
-Keep a calm temper.
-Don’t fall victim to any fights that your spouse might try to have with you because that’s what’s normal for them.
-They’re used to, maybe, fighting a lot, or maybe ignoring each other.
-And so, your spouse is gonna try and continue in those patterns, but you can change the cycle.
+Keep a calm demeanor.
+Please don’t fall victim to any fights your spouse might try to have with you, because that’s what’s normal for them.
+They’re used to, maybe, fighting a lot or maybe ignoring each other.
+And so, your spouse is going to try and continue in those patterns, but you can change the cycle.

 Be the best “you” you can be in those interactions.

-And then, once you are able to have some of those conversations where they aren’t getting emotional and you’re talking about things that are surface level, so to say, then this goes into the next step, which is step three.
+Once you can have some of those conversations where they aren’t getting emotional, and you’re talking about things that are surface level, so to say, then this goes into the next step.

 Step Three: Allow Spouse to Talk

-So if your spouse, in the middle of you talking about the kids, or the mortgage or whatever else it might be, maybe your spouse starts to say to you, “Yeah, actually, here is something that happened at work,” and they begin to tell you about a problem they’re experiencing, or maybe they begin to open up to you about how they miss being home, or maybe they begin opening up to you about how they feel guilty about something that they’ve done.
+If your spouse starts to say to you, “Yeah, actually, here is something that happened at work.”
+And they begin to tell you about a problem they’re experiencing, or maybe start to open up to you about how they miss being home or start opening up to you about feeling guilty for something they’ve done.
+This is key.

-When they are opening up to you about their feelings, about their emotions, whether or not you agree with the emotions or not, you need to be that safe place.
+When they are opening up to you about their feelings, whether or not you agree with the emotions or not, you need to be a safe place.

-This is the most important moment for you to shine, because what your spouse needs to see from you is that you can hear what they have to say, and even if it hurts to hear it, even if you don’t agree with it, you’re able to respond back to them in a way that is calm, and strong, and gentle.
+This is the most critical moment for you to shine, because what your spouse needs to see from you is that you can hear what they have to say.
+Even if it hurts to listen to it, even if you disagree, you need to respond to them in a calm, strong, and gentle way.

-(10:06) Now, I’m not saying that if your spouse begins to attack you that you just stand there and take it, not at all.
+Now, I’m not saying that if your spouse begins to attack you, you stand there and take it, not at all.

-But, if your spouse begins to open up to and says, “You know, they’re having downsizing at work.
-I’m really terrified that I might be laid off.
+But, if your spouse begins to open up and says, “You know, they’re downsizing at work.
+I’m terrified that I might get fired.
 I don’t know what I’m going to do.
 I don’t know how I would be able to continue to provide for the kids.
 What am I supposed to do?”

-In that moment it’s not the chance for you to say, “You know, if you hadn’t left us to begin with then you wouldn’t have to worry about your apartment bill and providing for the kids, and we would have less to worry about.
-So, really, you just need to come home.”
+At that moment, it’s not the chance for you to say, “You know, if you hadn’t left us to begin with, then you wouldn’t have to worry about your apartment bill and providing for the kids.
+We would have less to worry about.
+So, you need to come home.”

 That’s not the way you want to respond.

-Instead, when your spouse opens up to you about that you say back to them, “Wow, that’s a lot.
+Instead, when your spouse opens up to you, you say back to them, “Wow, that’s a lot.
 Is there anything I can do for you during this time?
 I’m here to listen.”

-(11:10) Next, like we’ve been talking about, number four, you want to respond in a way that is strong, and calm, and gentle.
+Next, like we’ve been talking about, you want to respond in a strong, calm, and gentle way.

 You want to be that safe place for your spouse.

-Now, you might be thinking, “Well, my spouse isn’t a safe place for me.
-If I try to open up to him, if I try to open up to her all they do is bash me, tell me how they don’t wanna hear it, anything like that.”
+You might be thinking, “Well, my spouse isn’t a safe place for me.
+If I try to open up to him/if I try to open up to her, all they do is bash me, tell me how they don’t wanna hear it, things like that.”